dnokafor/yourfinanceworks/docs/EXPORT_DESTINATION_FEATURE_GATING.md

 # Export Destination Feature Gating

 ## Overview
-Export destinations is now a commercial feature that requires a valid license to access.
+Export destinations is a commercial feature that requires the `cloud_storage` feature to be enabled.
+This is because export destinations are used to export data to cloud storage providers.

 ## Implementation

 ### Feature ID
-- **Feature ID:** `export_destinations`
+- **Feature ID:** `cloud_storage` (shared with cloud storage configuration)
 - **Type:** Commercial feature
 - **License Requirement:** Business license (trial or paid)

 ### Protected Endpoints
-All export destination endpoints now require the `export_destinations` feature to be enabled:
+All export destination endpoints now require the `cloud_storage` feature to be enabled:

 1. **POST /api/v1/export-destinations/** - Create export destination
 2. **GET /api/v1/export-destinations/** - List export destinations